dccspeed/fractal/README.md

    log_level=info|warn|error               'Log vebosity'                       Default: info
 ```

-If you specify `alg` to this command you get parameters for specific applications, such as `cliques`:
+If you specify `app` to this command you get parameters for specific applications, such as `cliques`:

 ```
-Description: Script launcher for Fractal built-in algorithms
+Description: Script launcher for Fractal built-in application

 info: FRACTAL_HOME is set to ...
 info: SPARK_HOME is set to ...
-info: alg is set to 'cliques'
+info: app is set to 'cliques'
 error: inputgraph is unset

 Usage: